Experience-Monks/jam3-lesson-project-structure/README.md

 <a name="packagejson"></a>
 ####package.json
-This contains a list of all your npm modules being used in the project as well as info about project.
+[npm](https://www.npmjs.com/) is a package manager for javascript. `package.json` contains a list of all your npm modules being used in the project as well as info about the project.
 You will most likely not have to edit this manually after it is created with the genetator.
-Ensure you are using --save when installing a new module, or --save-dev when installing a module that is not used in the final javascript bundle.
+Ensure you are using `--save` when installing a new module, or `--save-dev` when installing a module that is not used in the final javascript bundle.

+For a more indepth explaination see: [Specifics of npm's package.json handling](https://docs.npmjs.com/files/package.json")

 <a name="bowerjson"></a>
 ####bower.json
-This file contains all the packages that are brought in through bower.
+[Bower](http://bower.io/) is a front end package manager and is typically used for packages that are larger dependencies and/or not supported by npm. `bower.json` contains all the packages that are brought in through bower.
 This is not a mandatory file in all projects, it is only required if the developers choose to use it.

 <a name="gruntfile"></a>
 ####Gruntfile.js
-This file contains all tasks used to build the project.
+[Grunt](http://gruntjs.com/) is a JavaScript task runner. `Gruntfile.js` contains all tasks used to build the project.
 The generator creates many of the tasks you will need, but new tasks may need to be added.
+Typically you will `cd` to the project directory and run a grunt task that watches and outputs the files necessary for development with your local webserver. `Gruntfile.js` contains these task definitions/configurations.

 <a name="gruntfileex"></a>
 ####index.js